securecitizen/sc-camera-module/README.md

 npm run project-setup
 ```

-This will replace all the instances of "vite-module-builder-w-ghpages-npm-template" with the name of your module.
+This will replace all the instances of "sc-camera-module" with the name of your module.
 It will also update the `package.json` and `vite.demo.config.js` files with the git repository URL.

 The script will also run `npm install` to install the dependencies for the repo.
 There is [additional information about the files](#additional-information-about-the-files) at the end of the document.